galenbunting/Reading-Machines/2019-02-05-labreport-THE-PRINTING-PRESS.md

 Here lies a *form;* place no *imposing stone*

-TO mark the *head,* where weary it is lain,
+To mark the *head,* where weary it is lain,

 'Tis matter *dead,* its mission being done,